peterfairfield/anaxis/f/boatwights.md

 Further down into the holds, they will find a vrock and research into the Finders, perhaps a note about the Ymil, or the [Stigian Society](/f/the_stigian_society.md) itself.
 Equipment for raising Zombies.
 There are diagrams of the moon, with some hazing or clouds.
 Markings of the moon are clearly drawn.

 A desk full of spell components and someone missing?
 ### [Beruni](/p/beruni.md)

-Imprisoned in the hold is also the tortured Beruni.
+Imprisoned in the hold is also the tortured Nain.
 He is experiencing soulwarp and is largely acting like a baby.
 He is still interested in opening up their skulls and having a slurp around.
 If his enslaves fail to land or he is discouraged properly, they can probably get him established in the harbor.
 Beruni also knows about the harbor defenses -- and something about the Nova Helios.

 ### The Lagash Gate